Skip to content

 What does a metal roof cost in New Hampshire?

-Standing seam typically runs $10 to $18 per square foot installed, and whole-house projects commonly land between $20,000 and $34,000.
-Lower cost metal systems (exposed-fastener panels) run roughly $7 to $11 per square foot and trade away the concealed-fastener advantages.
+National cost guides put standing seam at roughly $8 to $39 per square foot installed and disagree with each other by about a factor of four, so no tight statewide number is honest.
+Metal type drives most of the spread: This Old House puts steel at $4.59 to $8.55 per square foot and copper at $12.24 to $26.60.
+Lower cost metal systems (exposed-fastener panels) come in under standing seam and trade away the concealed-fastener advantages, though no guide checked here publishes a reliable installed figure for them.
 Pitch, complexity, tear-off, and panel gauge move every number.
 The full system-by-system breakdown with a worked example is the NH metal roof cost guide.
 One warning here: no tax credit or rebate applies.
 The federal 25C credit expired December 31, 2025, and NHSaves has no roofing rebate.

 How do you vet a roofer when there is no license to check?